Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==
+= WIP =
+- A small bug fixed for Google reCAPTCHA v3 feature.

 = 3.9.29 =
 - Added Google reCaptcha v3 support.
 It can be enabled from the advanced settings menu of the plugin.